 - Having things symmetrical or in a perfect order

-- Compulsions are repetitive behaviors that a person with OCD feels the urge to do in response to an obsessive thought.
-Common compulsions include:
+Compulsions are repetitive behaviors that a person with OCD feels the urge to do in response to an obsessive thought.
+Common compulsive symptoms include:

 - Excessive cleaning and/or handwashing